vineethreddyramasa/ISQA_8060_Vineeth/Data Entry Analysis/Data_Entry_Analysis.md

 4. All the abbreviations have been made to full names to be more clear.
 5. A new column called station name has been added to be more clear where the data is collected.
 6. The graphs can get more clear with clear names for x and y axes.
+7. The files can be given names based on the season they were collected or can be given different version numbers.

 #### Table Template